Preparing For Swim Camps in Dominican Republic

 Do you have your tourist visa for DR yet?

-You can apply for it online HERE.
+There are still a few exceptions for foreign guests from certain countries.
+You may view this list to see which countries.
+If you do need to get one you can apply for it online HERE.
 It costs $10 USD and is valid for 30 days.
 You will print out your visa and present this paper with your passport when you go to passport control after arriving at the first Dominican airport.

 Most touristic flights may arrive at Santo Domingo (SDQ), Santiago de los Caballeros (STI), or Punta Cana (PUJ).